dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 ## Patterns as Infrastructure

 This approach is already emerging at scale.
 [Fabric](https://github.com/danielmiessler/fabric), an open-source framework by Daniel Miessler, collects "patterns"—battle-tested prompts encoding expert thinking.
-Each pattern is a ladder.
+Each pattern is a ladder, with rungs that guide users step by step through expert reasoning.
 What I've shown with accessibility, others are doing for security analysis, content creation, code review.

 The philosophy is profound: "AI isn't a thing; it's a magnifier of a thing.
 And that thing is human creativity."
 Experts aren't losing their value by sharing patterns—they're multiplying their impact.
 The infrastructure for sharing expertise is being built.